How to Grow Stunning Snapdragons from Seed Indoors

 Step 4: Sow Snapdragon Seeds

-Because you’re working with such tiny seeds, I pick them up with a slightly damp toothpick and place them into the seed tray cell.
+Because these are such tiny seeds, I like to use a slightly damp toothpick to gently pick up each seed and place it into the cell of your seed tray.

 Step 5: Bottom Water Your Seed Containers